-Records include mortuary registers, PM examination records, tissue retention forms and records of transfer and return of organs/tissue sent elsewhere for examination.

-- b) There are documented SOPs for record management which include how errors in written records should be corrected. - c) Systems ensure data protection, confidentiality and public disclosure (whistle-blowing).
+- records of transfer and return of organs/tissue sent elsewhere for examination. - b) There are documented SOPs for record management which include how errors in written records should be corrected. - c) Systems ensure data protection, confidentiality and public disclosure (whistle-blowing).

-GQ5 There are systems to ensure that all untoward incidents are investigated promptly a) Staff know how to identify and report incidents, including those that must be reported to the HTA.
+GQ5 There are systems to ensure that all untoward incidents are investigated promptly